gamesonweb/dreamland-ginomartelli/README.md

 - **SHIFT** — Run
 - **Mouse** — Look around
 - **Mouse Wheel** — Zoom in/out
+🖱️ *Click anywhere on the screen to control the camera (your cursor will disappear).*
+⎋ *Press ESC or click again to show the mouse.*

 #### 📋 In-Game Menu Options
 - **STYLE** — Change your character’s appearance